Easter Trees Are The Hottest Spring Trend: See 7 Looks We’re Loving

-Tree decorating isn't just for Christmas.
-This year, we're loving decorated Easter trees.
-These are our favorite ways to decorate real or faux trees for Easter.
+Tree decorating isn't just for Christmas!
+These are our favorite ways to decorate Easter trees for spring.

 Part Easter buy, part Easter DIY!
-These papier-mâché eggs come precracked; all you need to do is apply a coat or two of colorful chalk-finish paint.
+These papier-mâché eggs come pre-cracked; all you need to do is apply a coat or two of colorful chalk-finish paint.
 To make your Easter twig tree, fill a tall vase with cut pussy willow branches and gently hang the painted eggs.
-Finish the display with metallic Easter grass and chocolates wrapped in gold foil.
+Finish the display with metallic Easter grass ($3, Oriental Trading) and chocolates wrapped in gold foil.

 Outdoor Easter Tree

 Set the mood for spring with an Easter tree decorated with a kaleidoscope of cheery butterflies.
-Use a paper punch to cut cardstock butterflies in seasonal shades of pink, yellow, and orange.
+Use a paper punch (like this Butterfly Punch, $6, Michaels) to cut cardstock butterflies in seasonal shades of pink, yellow, and orange.
 We added detail to the butterflies using an acrylic paint pen, outlining some and decorating others.
 Insert cut branches in an outdoor planter filled with floral foam and cover the top with purchased moss.

 Paper Egg Easter Tree

 You don't need blown-out eggs to create pretty Easter tree ornaments.
 Made from paper, these colorful hanging eggs are the perfect Easter craft for kids.
-Work with them to cut egg shapes out of construction or scrapbooking paper, then help them decorate each egg with colorful stickers and ribbon.
+Work with your little ones to cut egg shapes out of construction or scrapbooking paper, then help them decorate each egg with colorful stickers and ribbon.
 We hung our finished paper eggs from pussy willow branches arranged in a rustic metal bucket.